My Forbidden Past: Plot

-In the 1890s in New Orleans, Dr. Mark Lucas (Robert Mitchum) wrongly believes Barbara Beaurevel (Ava Gardner) refused him and betrayed him after their previously planned elopement.
+The events of the film take place in the 1890s in New Orleans.
+Dr. Mark Lucas (Robert Mitchum) wrongly believes Barbara Beaurevel (Ava Gardner) refused him and betrayed him after their previously planned elopement.
 Thus Mark returns from South America accompanied by Corinne (Janis Carter), a woman he married for her beauty but not for love, due to this still lingering grudge against Barbara.
 She feels disappointed on meeting Corinne, yet she's determined to win him back.
-Barbara, already having inherited a large sum from her socially of ill repute grandmother, bribes her cousin Paul (Melvyn Douglas) into seducing Corinne and thereby breaking up the marriage.
-Unluckily this cold-blooded plan ends up in Corinne's death by accident and Mark finds himself under strong suspicion of murder.
+Barbara, already having inherited a large sum from her grandmother of ill social repute, bribes her cousin Paul (Melvyn Douglas) into seducing Corinne, thereby breaking up the marriage.
+Unluckily, this cold-blooded plan ends in Corinne's accidental death and Mark finding himself under strong suspicion of murder.
 In the end, Barbara, realizing her insidious act at the trial, empathetically confesses everything, thereby once again becoming a woman worthy of love but also losing the local gentry's consideration.